Paralympics returns home a different Games

 The sight of Pistorius with his blades may also remind governments of the importance of providing the right equipment.
 The WHO estimates that less than 15 percent of people who need wheelchairs have access to them.

-“If people are dependent then they’re not earning, they’re not producing, they’re not paying taxes,” Doctor Tom Shakespeare at the World Health Organization told Reuters.
+“If people are dependent then they’re not earning, they’re not producing, they’re not paying taxes,” Doctor Tom Shakespeare at the World Health Organisation told Reuters.

 “They’re probably a cost to society, whereas if you remove some of the barriers so they can contribute and participate, then ultimately it will change for the better.”